draperlaboratory/cozy/docs/source/gettingstarted.rst

-from the prepatched and postpatched and check for satisfiability. cozy makes an optimization by checking ancestor (ie, nonterminal) states and checking for compatibility. cozy is also capable of generating concrete examples, which is very useful for generating test cases and walking through program execution.
+from the prepatched and postpatched and check for satisfiability. cozy makes an optimization by checking ancestor (ie, nonterminal) states and checking for compatibility. cozy is also capable of generating concrete examples, which is useful for generating test cases and walking through program execution.

 ===================